For Women

 Mondays at 10 AM and 7PM

-Join our Men's Bible Study for enriching six-week studies held in both the fall and spring.
-Sessions take place on Mondays at 10 a.m. and 7 p.m., providing flexibility for your schedule.
-For the current study details, contact the office.
+Join our Men's Bible Study for enriching six-week studies held seasonally.
+Sessions take place on Mondays at 10 a.m. (hybrid class offered in-person and via Zoom) and 7 p.m. (virtual class via Zoom only), providing flexibility for your schedule.
+For the current study details, or to sign up for our upcoming study, please contact the church office.

 For Everyone